pkrysztofiak/rxjavafx-tutorial/README.md

 .subscribe(next -> System.out.println("Observer [" + Thread.currentThread().getName() + "] next=" + next));
 TimeUnit.SECONDS.sleep(30);
 ```
-Run the code expirince parallelization.
+Run the code to experince parallelization.
 ### Switching, throttling and buffering
 In the previous chapter, we learned that RxJava makes concurrency accessible and fairly trivial to accomplish.
 But being able to compose concurrency easily enables us to do much more with RxJava.
 In UI development, users will inevitably click things that kick off long-running processes.
 Even if you have concurrency in place, users that rapidly select UI inputs can kick of expensive processes, and those processes will start to queue up undesirably.
 Other times, we may want to group up rapid emissions to make them a single unit, such as typing keystrokes.
-There are tools to effectively overcome all these problems, and we will cover them in this chapter.
+There are tools to effectively overcome all these problems, and we will cover them in this section.
 ##### Task013
-There are two ListView\<String> next to each other.
+There are two ListView\<String> grouped in HBox.
 First has predefined values "Alpha", "Beta", "Gamma", "Delta".
-On every selection change present String from the first list as letter per cell in the second list.
+On every selection change the string value from the first list should be mapped as character per cell in the second list.
 Click on "Alpha" should create five cells in second ListView with values "A", "l", "p", "h", "a".
 Use regex "(?!^)" to split String into characters.
 ##### Task014
 In task013 this is a pretty quick computation which hardly keeps the JavaFX thread busy.
 But in the real world, running database queries or HTTP requests can take awhile.
 The last thing we want is for these rapid inputs to create a queue of requests that will quickly make the application unusable as it works through the queue.
 Let's emulate this by using the delay() operator.
 Remember that the delay() operator already specifies a subscribeOn() internally, but we can specify an argument which Scheduler it uses.
 Let's put it in the IO Scheduler.
 The Observer must receive each emission on the JavaFX thread, so be sure to observeOn() the JavaFX Scheduler before the emission goes to the Observer .

 Now if we click several items on the top ListView , you will notice a 3-second lag before the letters show up on the bottom ListView .
-This emulates longrunning requests for each click, and now we have these requests queuing up and causing the bottom ListView to go berserk, trying to display each previous request before it gets to the current one.
+This emulates long running requests for each click, and now we have these requests queuing up and causing the bottom ListView to go berserk, trying to display each previous request before it gets to the current one.
 Obviously, this is undesirable.
 We likely want to kill previous requests when a new one comes in, and this is simple to do.
-Example060
+##### Example060
 ```java
 JavaFxObservable.valuesOf(listView.getSelectionModel().selectedItemProperty())
 .switchMap(letter -> Observable.fromArray(letter.split("(?!^)")).delay(3, TimeUnit.SECONDS, Schedulers.io()).toList().toObservable())